TheJSGirl/node-rest-template/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.
-This project is a powerful RESTfull API-related to the integration of express and mysql.
+This project is a powerful RESTful API-related to the integration of express and mysql.

 ### What is this repository for? ###